Skip to main content

 4) Who is required to register for the symposium?

 All attendees are required to register for the symposium, including students, faculty mentors and general attendees.
 Registration for the symposium is open to the public and begins on June 2 and closes on June 30.
-A registration link will be available on this page in June.
+Register here.

 5) Can students present more than one poster?